Auxilia-tech/pyDICOS/README.md

 ### Script usage

-Refer to our [exemple files](https://github.com/Auxilia-tech/pyDICOS/python) to explore the binded methods.
+Refer to our [exemple files](https://github.com/Auxilia-tech/pyDICOS/tests) to explore the binded methods.
-Methods from the stratovan exemple files were binded in python.
+The stratovan exemple files were entirely translated in python.

 Here is a quick exemple for a script that reads a CT scan and rewrites it.